SAAF-16/Explainable_AI-Bachelor_Thesis/README.md

 ## Explainable AI (Bachelor Thesis)
 This repository contains material and experiments used in my thesis about XAI (Explainable AI).
-I'ts possible to use different models and explain the results through different libraries.
+It's possible to use different models and explain the results through different libraries.
 It's  also possible to execute some adversarial attacks on the images and check the returned explanation.

 ## Install
 The libraries used are